MasouData/databricks-asset-bundles-ci-cd/README.md

 ## Git Branching Strategy

-We follow a simple three-tier branching model to maintain a clean separation between development and production:
+I follow a simple three-tier branching model to maintain a clean separation between development and production:

 * **`feature/*` branches**: For isolated feature development, bug fixes, and experimentation.
 * **`dev` branch**: The integration branch where multiple features are merged and tested together.